 Note: Negative gap determines the overlapping size.

-After the critical connections are found it is possible to preview the governing results among all the load combinations using the flow table over multiple loads:
+After the critical connections are found it is possible to preview the governing results of joint checks among all the load combinations using the flow table over multiple loads:

-Results are displayed for each brace of the selected connection.
+Check joint results are displayed for each brace of the selected tubular connection.
 If any utilization factor is caused by the load, it will be displayed in the table.

-Besides the tables it is possible to preview results on your FEM Model.
-Picture below displays a combined axial and bending utilization factor for all 3 standards:
+Except for the tables, it is also possible to preview results on your FEM Model – for instance picture below displays a combined axial and bending utilization factor for all 3 standards: